thakurtanya/kontikilabsDevelopers/docs/source/index.rst

 Integrating AI
 ==============

-The KTL platform offers API.AI integration to help you easily create natural language understanding, based on API.AI technology.
+The KTL platform offers `API AI integration <https://github.com/Kontikilabs/kontikilabs-sample-bot#integrate-customised-conversational-experience>`_ to help you easily create natural language understanding, based on API.AI technology.

 You need to follow a few steps to use the integration.
 The first step is to get the application key from API.AI for the interaction example set created on API.AI.
 This key identifies your application to the API and is required for any authenticated or unauthenticated API calls.
 You will then need to provide this key to the bot account on the KTL platform.